Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 - Exercising (Russell wears compression socks whenever he runs.
 Compression socks are also popular with skiers and hikers).

-- On road trips (You may be seated for long periods of time)
+- On road trips or long drives (You may be seated for long periods of time)

 - When recovering from surgery